Unifying Entropy Regularization in Optimal Control: From and Back to Classical Objectives via Iterated Soft Policies and Path Integral Solutions: Introduction

-Despite these many insights, the question of what interpretable control-theoretic objective is actually solved by the density-matching procedures of CaI, in particular the M-projection case, remained open until the recent work of \citet{ito2024risk}.
-They showed that performing variational inference with Rényi divergence (rather than KL) in the CaI framework yields a \emph{log‑probability regularized risk‑sensitive control} problem, thereby providing a clear, interpretable objective for the otherwise opaque density‑matching procedure.
-Our work offers a complementary and equally interpretable alternative interpretation.
-Still, two open questions remain.
-Firstly, it is unclear whether the various stochastic control formulations—the classical SOC/RSOC problems, the I‑projection and the M‑projection—can be unified into a single overarching mathematical structure.
-Secondly, KL-regularized control is closely linked to Distributionally Robust Control (DRC), where KL divergences define ambiguity sets for transition models, allowing the controller to hedge against model mismatches.
-Under certain conditions, the resulting DRC problem is equivalent to the Risk Averse Optimal Control problem formulation with an appropriate risk parameter (\cite{Nishimura2021_DRO_RSOC, zhangsoft2024, follmer2002convex,noorani2022embracing}).
-The relationship between DRC and the other KL-regularized formulations, such as those based on I- and M-projections, remains largely unexplored.
+Recently, \citet{ito2024risk} addressed this question by replacing KL with R\'enyi divergence in CaI, yielding a family of \emph{log-probability regularized risk-sensitive control} problems with clear, interpretable objectives, indexed by a risk-sensitivity parameter, that in a limiting case recovers the policy obtained by direct conditioning on optimality.
+Our work offers a complementary, KL-regularization based interpretation, and in doing so addresses two further gaps in the picture.
+The first is whether the classical SOC and RSOC problems, together with their KL-regularized surrogates from the I- and M-projection formulations, can all be brought together within a single overarching mathematical structure.
+The second concerns the relation of these KL-regularized formulations to Distributionally Robust Control (DRC), where KL divergences define ambiguity sets for the transition model so as to hedge against model mismatch.
+Under suitable conditions DRC is known to be equivalent to Risk-Averse Optimal Control with an appropriately chosen risk parameter~(\cite{Nishimura2021_DRO_RSOC, zhangsoft2024, follmer2002convex, noorani2022embracing}), yet how it relates to the other KL-regularized formulations above has remained largely unexplored.

-Closely related are also the path-integral formulations of \cite{kappen2005linear} and the linearly solvable MDP (LMDP) framework of \cite{todorov2006linearly}.
-Here the goal was not to regularize an optimal control problem but rather penalize the control cost through a KL divergence.
-It was shown that augmenting the objective with a KL penalty between controlled and passive dynamics results in optimal control problems whose Bellman equations are linear and can be evaluated by drawing samples from the passive system.
-These particular properties facilitate closed-form expressions for the policy beyond the Linear-Quadratic setting and inspired sampling-based solution methods (\cite{theodorou2010generalized,williams2019modelTRO}).
-Generalizing these properties to general optimal control problems turned out non-trivial. \cite{lefebvre2024probabilistic} showed that similar properties are shared by the M-projection problem and are thus intimately linked to the point-of-view offered by the probabilistic graph model.
+Closely related are the path-integral formulation of \cite{kappen2005linear} and the linearly solvable MDP framework of \cite{todorov2006linearly}, where the control cost itself is a KL divergence between controlled and passive dynamics.
+The resulting Bellman operator is \emph{linear} and evaluable by sampling the passive system, yielding closed-form policies beyond Linear-Quadratic setting and inspiring sampling-based methods (\cite{williams2019modelTRO}).
+Generalising these properties is non-trivial; \cite{lefebvre2024probabilistic} showed that the M-projection inherits them, linking these computational properties to the probabilistic graphical model viewpoint.